1948–49 Fort Wayne Pistons season

 The 1948–49 BAA season was the first season for the Fort Wayne Pistons in the NBA/BAA and eighth season as a franchise.
+It was also the first season where the Pistons would not utilize the Zollner name as a part of their franchise due to the Basketball Association of America forbidding companies from utilizing their own organizations as a part of their team name, which Fred Zollner's Zollner Corporation was a part of at the time, meaning the Pistons were forced to remove the Zollner part of their team name officially in order to compete in the BAA/NBA (though they were still referred to as the Zollner Pistons and Zollners unofficially while representing Fort Wayne at the time).

 Despite their NBL success, which included four championship series berths and two titles, the team wasn't able to translate that success to the new league and missed the playoffs for the first time in team history.
 The team was led by center John Mahnken (9.5 ppg) and forward Blackie Towery (7.5 ppg).